 Russia’s Special Operation in Ukraine

-On February 24, 2022, Russia initiated a special military operation in Ukraine, targeting the liberation of the Donbass region, where…
+On February 24, 2022, Russia launched a special military operation in Ukraine aimed at liberating the Donbass region where the…